colmhaugh/Album-Covers-Memory-Game/README.md

   - Press Enter.
 Your local clone will be created.

 ## Credits

-- Game is based on [FreeCodeCame] (https://www.freecodecamp.org/news/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae/)
 - Advice and guidance from my mentor Precious Ijege.
 - Great leadership and guidance from Kasia Bogucka.
 - Great links and advice from colleagues in my course.
+- Game is based on [FreeCodeCame] (https://www.freecodecamp.org/news/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae/)
+- Additional flexbox information from [css-tricks] (https://www.css-tricks.com)
 - Refresh html and css from Code Institute lessons and from [w3school] (https://www.w3schools.com/)
-- MEmory game based on  [css-tricks] (https://www.css-tricks.com)
 - Modal from [w3school] (https://www.w3schools.com/)
-- Text for end game modal from [w3school] (https://www.w3schools.com/)
+- Different valuse for the text for end game modal from [w3school] (https://www.w3schools.com/)
+- Converted note image to favicon using [favicon] (https://favicon.io/favicon-converter/)

 ### Content

-- Photos for album were from their Wiki page.
+- Modal text for insturcions and end game were created by Colm Haugh.

 ### Media